RHGDEV/js-musicbot/README.md

 # js-musicbot
+wow
+### Features
+This bot can do almost anything musci wise.
+It can lookup songs and make choices, or take songs from a playlist and add them, or take a youtube url and play it, with simple controls like skip and stop.

 ### SETUP
 I have all the files you need you can simply push to heroku and make some Config Vars under (Settings >> Config Vars)